mah0001/metadata-editor-docs-v2/documenting_microdata.md

 Each activity will be documented separately.
 The [Generic Statistical Business Process Model (GSBPM)](https://statswiki.unece.org/display/GSBPM/Generic+Statistical+Business+Process+Model) provides a useful decomposition of such a process, which can be used to list the activities to be described.
 This is a repeatable set of metadata elements; each activity should be documented separately.

-- **`activity_type`** (**) The type of activity.
+- **`Type`** (*activity_type*) The type of activity.
 A controlled vocabulary can be used, possibly comprising the main components of the GSBPM: `{Needs specification, Design, Build, Collect, Process, Analyze, Disseminate, Evaluate}`).

-- **`activity_description`** (**) A brief description of the activity.
+- **`Description`** (*activity_description*) A brief description of the activity.

-- **`participants`** (**) A list of participants (persons or organizations) in the activity.
+- **`Participants`** (*participants*) A list of participants (persons or organizations) in the activity.
 This is a repeatable set of elements; each participant can be documented separately.
   - **`name`** Name of the participating person or organization.
   - **`affiliation`** Affiliation of the person or organization mentioned in `name`.
   - **`role`** Specific role (participation) of the person or organization mentioned in `name`.

-- **`resources`** (**) A description of the data sources and other resources used to implement the activity.
+- **`Resources`** (*resources*) A description of the data sources and other resources used to implement the activity.
   - **`name`** The name of the resource.
   - **`origin`** The origin of the resource mentioned in `name`.
   - **`characteristics`** The characteristics of the resource mentioned in `name`.

-- **`outcome`** (**) Description of the main outcome of the activity.
+- **`Activity outcome`** (*outcome*) Description of the main outcome of the activity.

 **QUALITY STANDARDS**

 This section lists the specific standards complied with during the execution of this study, and provides the option to formulate a general statement on the quality of the data.
 Any known quality issue should be reported here.
 Such issues are better reported by the data producer or curator, not left to the secondary analysts to discover.
 Transparency in reporting quality issues will increase credibility and reputation of the data provider.

-- **`compliance_description`** (**) A statement on compliance with standard quality assessment procedures.
+- **`Standard compliance`** (*compliance_description*) A statement on compliance with standard quality assessment procedures.
 The list of these standards can be documented in the next element, `standards`.

-- **`standards`** (**) An itemized list of quality standards complied with during the execution of the study.
+- **`Quality standards`** (*standards*) An itemized list of quality standards complied with during the execution of the study.
   - **`name`** The name of the quality standard, if such a standard was used.
 Include the date when the standard was published, and the version of the standard with which the study is compliant, and the "URI" attribute includes .
   - **`producer`** The producer of the quality standard mentined in `name`.

-- **`other_quality_statement`** (**) Any additional statement on the quality of the data, entered as free text.
+- **`Other quality statement`** (*other_quality_statement*) Any additional statement on the quality of the data, entered as free text.
 This can be independent of any particular quality standard.

 **DATA APPRAISAL**

-- **`sampling_error_estimates`** (**) Sampling errors are intended to measure how precisely one can estimate a population value from a given sample.
+- **`Sampling errors`** (*sampling_error_estimates*) Sampling errors are intended to measure how precisely one can estimate a population value from a given sample.
 For sampling surveys, it is good practice to calculate and publish sampling error.
 This field is used to provide information on these calculations (not to provide the sampling errors themselves, which should be made available in publications or reports).
 Information can be provided on which ratios/indicators have been subjected to the calculation of sampling errors, and on the software used for computing the sampling error.
 Reference to a report or other document where the results can be found can also be provided.

-- **`ex_post_evaluation`** (**) Ex-post evaluations are frequently done within large statistical or research organizations, in particular when a study is intended to be repeated.
+- **`Ex-post evaluation`** Ex-post evaluations are frequently done within large statistical or research organizations, in particular when a study is intended to be repeated.
 Such evaluations are recommended by the [Generic Statistical Business Process Model](https://statswiki.unece.org/display/GSBPM/Generic+Statistical+Business+Process+Model) (GSBPM).
 This section of the schema is used to describe the evaluation procedures and their outcomes.
-  - **`type`** The `type` attribute identifies the type of evaluation with or without the use of a controlled vocabulary.
+  - **`Evaluation type`** (*type*) The `type` attribute identifies the type of evaluation with or without the use of a controlled vocabulary.
-  - **`evaluation_process`** A description of the evaluation process.
+  - **`Evaluation process`** (*evaluation_process*) A description of the evaluation process.
 This may include information on the dates the evaluation was conducted, cost/budget, relevance, institutional or legal arrangements, et.
-  - **`evaluator`** The evaluator element identifies the person(s) and/or organization(s) involved in the evaluation.
+  - **`Evaluators`** (*evaluator*) The evaluator element identifies the person(s) and/or organization(s) involved in the evaluation.
     - **`name`** The name of the person or organization involved in the evaluation.
     - **`affiliation`** The affiliation of the individual or organization mentioned in `name`.
     - **`abbr`** An abbreviation for the organization mentioned in `name`.
     - **`role`** The specific role played by the individual or organization mentioned in `name` in the evaluation process.
-  - **`completion_date`** The date the ex-post evaluation was completed.
+  - **`Completion date`** (*completion_date*) The date the ex-post evaluation was completed.
-  - **`outcomes`** A description of the outcomes of the evaluation.
+  - **`Evaluation outcomes`** (*outcomes*) A description of the outcomes of the evaluation.
 It may include a reference to an evaluation report.

-- **`data_appraisal`** (**) This section is used to report any other action taken to assess the reliability of the data, or any observations regarding data quality.
+- **`Other data appraisal`** (*data_appraisal*) This section is used to report any other action taken to assess the reliability of the data, or any observations regarding data quality.
 Describe here issues such as response variance, interviewer and response bias, question bias, etc. For a population census, this can include information on the main results of a post enumeration survey (a report should be provided in external resources and mentioned here); it can also include relevant comparisons with data from other sources that can be used as benchmarks.

 **DATA AVAILABILITY**

 This section describes the access conditions and terms of use for the dataset.
 This set of elements should be used when the access conditions are well-defined and are unlikely to change.
 An alternative option is to document the terms of use in the catalog where the data will be published, instead of "freezing" them in a metadata file.

-- **`access_place`** (**) Name of the location where the data collection is currently stored.
+- **`Location of dataset`** (*access_place*) Name of the location where the data collection is currently stored.

-- **`access_place_url`** (**) The URL of the website of the location where the data collection is currently stored.
+- **`URL for location of dataset`** (*access_place_url*) The URL of the website of the location where the data collection is currently stored.

-- **`original_archive`** (**) Archive from which the data collection was obtained, if any (the originating archive).
+- **`Archive where study is originally stored`** (*original_archive*) Archive from which the data collection was obtained, if any (the originating archive).
 Note that the schema we propose provides an element `provenance`, which is not part of the DDI, that can be used to document the origin of a dataset.

-- **`coll_size`** (**) Extent of the collection.
+- **`Extent of collection`** (*coll_size*) Extent of the collection.
 This is a summary of the number of physical files that exist in a collection.
 We will record here the number of files that contain data and note whether the collection contains other machine-readable documentation and/or other supplementary files and information such as data dictionaries, data definition statements, or data collection instruments.
 This element will rarely be used.

-- **`complete`** (**) This item indicates the relationship of the data collected to the amount of data coded and stored in the data collection.
+- **`Completeness`** (*complete*) This item indicates the relationship of the data collected to the amount of data coded and stored in the data collection.
 Information as to why certain items of collected information were not included in the data file stored by the archive should be provided here.
 Example: "Because of embargo provisions, data values for some variables have been masked.
 Users should consult the data definition statements to see which variables are under embargo."
 This element will rarely be used.

-- **`file_quantity`** (**) The total number of physical files associated with a collection.
+- **`Number of files`** (*file_quantity*) The total number of physical files associated with a collection.
 This element will rarely be used.

-- **`notes`** (**) Additional information on the dataset availability, not included in one of the elements above.
+- **`Notes on data availability`** (*notes*) Additional information on the dataset availability, not included in one of the elements above.

 **DEPOSITOR INFORMATION**

-- **`depositor`** (**) The name of the person (or institution) who provided this study to the archive storing it.
+- **`Depositor`** (*depositor*) The name of the person (or institution) who provided this study to the archive storing it.
   - **`name`**  The name of the depositor.
 It can be an individual or an organization.
   - **`abbr`** The official abbreviation of the organization mentioned in `name`.
   - **`affiliation`** The affiliation of the person or organization mentioned in `name`.
   - **`uri`** A URL to the depositor

-- **`deposit_date`** (**) The date that the study was deposited with the archive that originally received it.
+- **`Date of deposit`** (*deposit_date*) The date that the study was deposited with the archive that originally received it.
 The date should be entered in the ISO 8601 format (YYYY-MM-DD or YYYY-MM or YYYY).
 The exact date should be provided when possible.

 **DISTRIBUTOR INFORMATION**

-- **`distributors`** (**) The organization(s) designated by the author or producer to generate copies of the study output including any necessary editions or revisions.
+- **`Distributors`** (*distributors*) The organization(s) designated by the author or producer to generate copies of the study output including any necessary editions or revisions.
   - **`name`** The name of the distributor.
 It can be an individual or an organization.
   - **`abbr`** The official abbreviation of the organization mentioned in `name`.
   - **`affiliation`** The affiliation of the person or organization mentioned in `name`.
   - **`uri`** A URL to the ordering service or download facility on a Web site.

-- **`distribution_date`** (**) The date that the study was made available for distribution/presentation.
+- **`Date of distribution`** (*distribution_date*) The date that the study was made available for distribution/presentation.
 The date should be entered in the ISO 8601 format (YYYY-MM-DD or YYYY-MM or YYYY).
 The exact date should be provided when possible.

 **DATA ACCESS**

-- **`contact`** (**) Names and addresses of individuals responsible for the study.
+- **`Access authority`** (*contact*) Names and addresses of individuals responsible for the study.
 Individuals listed as contact persons will be used as resource persons regarding problems or questions raised by users.
   - **`name`** The name of the person or organization that can be contacted.
   - **`affiliation`** The affiliation of the person or organization mentioned in `name`.
   - **`email`** An email address for the contact mentioned in `name`.
   - **`uri`** A URL to the contact mentioned in `name`.

-  - **`conf_dec`** (**) This element is used to determine if signing of a confidentiality declaration is needed to access a resource.
+  - **`Confidentiality declaration`** (*conf_dec*) This element is used to determine if signing of a confidentiality declaration is needed to access a resource.
 We may indicate here what *Affidavit of Confidentiality* must be signed before the data can be accessed.
 Another option is to include this information in the next element (Access conditions).
 If there is no confidentiality issue, this field can be left blank.
     - **`txt`** A statement on confidentiality and limitations to data use.
 This statement does not replace a more comprehensive data agreement (see `Access condition`).
 An example of statement could be the following: "Confidentiality of respondents is guaranteed by Articles N to NN of the National Statistics Act of [date].
 Before being granted access to the dataset, all users have to formally agree:
       - To make no copies of any files or portions of files to which s/he is granted access except those authorized by the data depositor.
       - Not to use any technique in an attempt to learn the identity of any person, establishment, or sampling unit not identified on public use data files.